-You pay a \$0 copay for each Medicare-covered home health visit.
+\$0 copay for each Medicare-covered home health agency care service.

-Home infusion therapy (HIT)

-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier.
+What you must pay when you get these services Services that are covered for you \$0 copay for professional Home infusion therapy services from a Primary Care Provider (PCP), Home infusion therapy involves the intravenous or including nursing services, subcutaneous administration of drugs or biologicals to an training and education, individual at home.
+The components needed to perform home remote monitoring and infusion include the drug (for example, antivirals, immune monitoring services. globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters). \$0 copay for professional services from a specialist, including nursing services, Covered services include, but are not limited to: training and education, remote monitoring and Professional services, including nursing services, furnished monitoring services. in accordance with the plan of care Patient training and education not otherwise covered under Home infusion equipment the durable medical equipment benefit and supplies are covered Remote monitoring under your Durable Monitoring services for the provision of home infusion Medical Equipment (DME) therapy and home infusion drugs furnished by a qualified benefit.
+Please see the home infusion therapy supplier "Durable medical equipment (DME) and related supplies" section for cost-sharing information.
+Home infusion drugs are covered under your Medicare Part B Prescription Drugs benefit.
+Please see the "Medicare Part B Prescription Drugs" section for cost-sharing information.
+Prior authorization may be required.

-You pay a \$0 copay for professional services, including nursing services, training and education, remote monitoring and monitoring services.

-Home infusion equipment and supplies are covered under your Durable Medical Equipment (DME) benefit.
-Please see the DME row for cost-sharing information.

-Home infusion drugs are covered under your Medicare Part B Drugs benefit.
-Please see the Medicare Part B Drugs row for cost-sharing information.